13 Essential Masonry Tools List: Different Types & Their Uses

 The masonry hand saw looks a lot like a standard hand saw, but it has longer blades and larger teeth.
-The blade on this saw is only six to seven inches tall, and a standard brick is eight inches tall.
-That means that you can’t cut all the way through the brick with the saw, but by cutting as far as you can and breaking the rest off with your masonry hammer, you get the job done much faster and more efficiently than if you had done the whole thing with the hammer.
+The blade on this saw is only 6 to 7 inches tall, and a standard brick is eight inches tall.
+That means that you can’t cut through the brick with the saw, but by cutting as far as you can and breaking the rest off with your masonry hammer, you get the job done much faster and more efficiently than if you had done the whole thing with the hammer.

 - Power Saw

 Masons use a circular saw with a diamond blade to cut brick because it is the hardest.
-They don’t cut all the way through the brick because doing so may damage the surface underneath the brick.
+They don’t cut through the brick because doing so may damage the surface underneath the brick.

 4. Masonry Square

 The masonry square looks like a standard square, but it is usually made of wood or plastic.
-The square is used at the corner of two perpendicular walls to make sure the bricks are set at an exact 90° angle.
+The square is used at the corner of two perpendicular walls to ensure the bricks are set at an exact 90° angle.

 5. Mason’s Level

-Masons establish two different kinds of lines with a level:
+Masons establish two kinds of lines with a level:

 - A plumb line: a line that is perfectly vertical